LGBTQ literature in the Dutch-language area

-The first of these authors owed much to the late 19th century decadent literature, with names like Georges Eekhoud in Belgium and Jacob Israël de Haan in the Netherlands.
-After the second world war Gerard Reve, and later Gerrit Komrij and Tom Lanoye became the leading names.
+The first of these authors owed much to the late-19th-century decadent literature, with names like Georges Eekhoud in Belgium and Jacob Israël de Haan in the Netherlands.
+After the Second World War, Gerard Reve, and later Gerrit Komrij and Tom Lanoye became the leading names.

-Most of these LGBT writers are Dutch-language writers contributing to Dutch-language literature, some of them acquiring a place in the Canon of Dutch Literature (nl).
+Most of these LGBT writers are Dutch-language writers contributing to Dutch-language literature, some of them acquiring a place in the Canon of Dutch Literature.